Lvmingjie/RNA-Seq-validation/README.md

 <h2>Tools and steps needed before running the algorithm </h2>

-Before running the HR-RTPCR_RNA-Seq_Comparison.sh algorithm was necessary to run SALMON, a pseudo alignment tool (algorithm tested with SALMON version 0.8.2).
+Before running the <b>HR-RTPCR_RNA-Seq_Comparison.sh</b> algorithm was necessary to run SALMON, a pseudo alignment tool (algorithm tested with SALMON version 0.8.2).
 We aligned each of our RNA-Seq read samples to the reference transcriptome (transcriptome.fasta file) after index generation.
 Each SALMON sample output must be in a individual folder, line 29 of the algorithm contains the path to the folder where these samples ouput should be.

 Also, it is necessary ncbi blast tool (algorithm tested with version ncbi-blast-2.2.28+), path mentioned lines 42 and 50.